 However to get the maximum SEO benefits for your site you can follow these best WordPress SEO practices.

 11. Make use of Category and Tags in the right Way

-Category and Tags helps you organize the content of your blog into specific and broad groups, respectively.
+Category and Tags help you organize the content of your blog into specific and broad groups respectively.